swiftlang/swift/docs/LibraryEvolution.rst

 - ``size_in_bits(N)``: Promises that the type is not larger than a certain size.
 (It may be smaller.)

+- ``fixed_size``: Promises that the type has *some* size known at compile-time, allowing optimizations like promoting allocations to the stack.
+Only applies to fixed-contents structs and closed enums, which can already infer this information; the explicit annotation allows it to be enforced.

 Collectively these features are known as "performance assertions", to underscore the fact that they do not affect how a type is used at the source level, but do allow for additional optimizations.
 We may also expose some of